moazzamalirind/GCD_BugFlowExperiment/README.md

 ## Bugs Buy Steady Releases from Hydropower Producers to Encourage more Synergistic Reservoir Management
 _________________________________________________________________________________________________

-This study is part of my M.S. degree in Civil and Environmental Engineering at Utah State University, Utah, USA.
+This study is part of my M.S. degree in Civil and Environmental Engineering at **Utah State University, Utah, USA**

 The research is part of Future of the Colorado River Project and partially funded by Higher Education Commission (HEC) Pakistan